BobbyShaftoe/aoc-2024-java-edition/ASIDE.md

 Therefore, a common situation we find ourselves in is looking for creative ways to approximate the functionality we're looking for when dealing with a particular use-case.
 One of the most prevalent examples we've seen, is the embedding pseudo-functional stuff into local variables (`locals{}`), and then using those variables in the resource definitions.

-Terraform does have some **_functional-like_** programming concepts, such as functional composition and referential transparency that are incredibly useful in infrastructure as code.
+Terraform does have some **_functional-like_** programming concepts, such as functional composition and referential transparency, and there is a need for things at least **_somewhat_** like these to exist, as they are incredibly useful in infrastructure as code.
-These concepts are seen in functions within expressions; comprehensions; iterating over variables, and any combination of these.
+These concepts are seen in functions within expressions; comprehensions; iterating over variables, or any combination of these.

 Terraform does also exhibit other functional programming concepts like immutability, pure functions and possibly recursion, but these tend to exist only as varying degrees of abstraction or as pseudo-functionality built in to the core language.
 These concepts are evident in the way Terraform manages state and handles resource management, data sources, and the ability to define modules.